 GDI launches The Virtual Museum of Métis History and Culture.

-GDI launches the Gabriel Dumont College Graduate Student Bursary program.
-GDI Training and Employment is incorporated under the Gabriel Dumont Institute banner and becomes one of 80 Aboriginal Human Resources Development Agreement holders, delivering labour market programs and services across Canada.
+GDI Training and Employment is incorporated and becomes one of 80 Aboriginal Human Resources Development Agreement holders, delivering labour market programs and services across Canada.

-Total number of SUNTEP graduates with Bachelor of Education degrees passes 1,000.
+The total number of SUNTEP graduates passes 1,000.
 Scholarships awarded to Métis students by the Gabriel Dumont Scholarship Foundation hits $1 million.